The Recession Takes a Toll on the Ink Industry

 Major Products: Heatset, sheetfed, coldset, UV and EB, forms and flexo Inks; aqueous and UV coatings.

-Key Personnel: Winfried Gleue, president and CEO, Canada; Vivy DaCosta, VP, Canada; Mark Wilson, sales director, Canada; Dr. Thomas Griebel, technical director, Canada; Michael Geiger, CFO, USA; Debu Sengupta, CTO, USA.
+Key Personnel: Winfried Gleue, president and CEO, Canada; Vivy DaCosta, VP, Canada; Mark Wilson, sales director, Canada; Dr. Thomas Griebel, technical director, Canada; Michael Geiger, CFO, USA; Debu Sengupta, CTO, USA; Steve Martin, director of sales/marketing, USA.

-The company continues to maintain a well-rounded product portfolio for publication, commercial and packaging printing.
+The company maintains a full product portfolio for publication, commercial and packaging printing, and puts a strong emphasis on R&D.

 DuPont Digital Printing